 My brother never stood at a podium.
 But he is still the best teacher I have ever had.

-After nearly a decade building a career in Vietnam's private sector, I made one of the hardest decisions of my life: I moved to the United States, alone.
+After nearly a decade building a career in Vietnam's private sector, working with multinational companies, I made one of the hardest decisions of my life.
+I moved to the United States, alone, to pursue an education that would let me contribute to something larger than myself.

-But I did not stop.
-I used those early mornings and quiet nights to build something that no classroom could give me: a researcher's discipline, a practitioner's instinct, and a resilience I could not have earned any other way!
+But I kept going.
+I used those early mornings and quiet nights to build something that no classroom could give me: a researcher's discipline, a practitioner's instinct, and a resilience I could not have earned any other way.

 Entering information technology (IT) as an Asian woman, an immigrant, and a minority meant earning my place in rooms that were not built with me in mind.
 It felt familiar.
 That was exactly the world my brother had navigated his whole life.

 That parallel was not lost on me.
-And it gave me something no degree can teach: I know what it feels like to be underestimated, to work five times as hard just to be seen as equally capable.
+It gave me something no degree can teach: I know what it feels like to be underestimated, to work five times as hard just to be seen as equally capable.

 That understanding is not a disadvantage.
 It is exactly what makes me effective at helping organizations navigate change with empathy and purpose.

-During my MBA and doctoral research, I have been advising small business owners as a consultant at the SBDC for nearly 7 years.
+During my MBA and doctoral research journey, I have been advising small business owners as a consultant at the SBDC for nearly 7 years.
 I work alongside entrepreneurs who are smart, motivated, and under-resourced.
-People who need practical solutions, not polished frameworks.
+They need practical solutions, not polished frameworks.

 That experience keeps me grounded.
-It is why my approach to AI is never about selling sophistication.
-It is about finding what actually works for the people sitting across from me.
+It is why my approach to AI is about finding what actually works for the people sitting across from me.

-I advise leaders.
-I train city officials.
-I speak at national conferences.
+I advise public sector leaders.
+I teach future public administrators.
+I speak at national and international conferences.
+I was selected as a 2025 ASPA Founders' Fellow by the American Society for Public Administration.
 I publish practical articles that people can actually use.